abandikatla/MerchantLocationService/README.md

 The merchants data is provided as a csv file.
 The location of the file is provided in src/main/resources/config.properties

+To compile : mvn install
-To run : Run the Server class in this project which starts the server.
+To run : Run the Server class in this project which starts the server or use mvn -Pserver

 Example :